Little Gains in 10 years for Women CEOs

-Sheryl Sandberg encourages women to lean into their career.
-She contends, the rewards are there if women:
+Sheryl Sandberg encourages women to lean into their careers.
+She contends the rewards are there if women:

-Several years ago, I was fortunate to be part of the inaugural symposium, "Smashing the Glass Ceiling" for the Weissman Center for Leadership.
+Several years ago, I was fortunate to be part of the inaugural symposium, "Smashing the Glass Ceiling," for the Weissman Center for Leadership.
 Then, we discussed these same issues.
-We questioned could women have it all?
+We questioned whether women could have it all.
 How and when do you do it?
-We determined it depends on timing, resources and sheer detrmination and will.
+We determined it depends on timing, resources, and sheer determination and will.

-Fourteen years before that, I took a class titled, "Women and Work."
+Fourteen years before that, I took a class titled "Women and Work."
 We debated this same question.
-This is just not a question for young women, intergenerationally, women are perched on this three legged stool of commitment to career, finding love in their personal life and starting or expanding a family.
+This is just not a question for young women.
+Intergenerationally, women are perched on this three-legged stool of commitment to a career, finding love in their personal life, and starting or expanding a family.

 "Can women have it all?"

-I concluded a while ago, it is possible for women to have it all but not all at once.
+I concluded a while ago that it is possible for women to have it all but not all at once.
 Like a juggler spinning plates, get two or three plates spinning before adding two to three more.
 Know that you will need to keep all plates spinning but at different speeds.
 You do this by focusing on the action you want to take.
-Personally, I focused on career first (one plate) to get established, finding a mate second (two plates) and I relocated (three plates) with my career and then started a family (four plates).
+I focused on my career first (one plate) to get established, finding a mate second (two plates), and I relocated (three plates) with my career and then started a family (four plates).

 I see a cultural shift in the work world right now.
 This is helpful for all women but particularly women in the millennial generation.
-As they decide what they want to do and when they wan to do it is more flexible now than it has been.
-If beginning a career, finding the right mate, or starting a family are important, women have the option do decide that in any order.
-Unlike 20+ years ago, when the order of these decisions were more rigid.
+They decide what they want to do and when they want to do it is more flexible now than it has been.
+If beginning a career, finding the right mate, or starting a family are important, women have the option to decide that in any order.
+Unlike 20+ years ago, when these decisions' order was more rigid.
 A truism 50 years ago and now is women with disposable income have more options to acquire the help and resources to create the lifestyle they want to live.